evolvingstuff/vdw2/content/posts/the-dutch-are-no-longer-re-embursed-for-vitamin-d.md

 • If this is extrapolated to the Dutch situation, it affects about 25,000 vulnerable people who are forgoing vitamin D because of the costs (available over the counter from less than 10 euros per person per year).

- <span style="color:orange;"> **Note by VitaminDWiki: 50,000 IU pill every two weeks would cost <5 euros/person/year AND there would be 13 fewer occasions to forget to take it** </span>
+ **Note by VitaminDWiki: 50,000 IU pill every two weeks would cost <5 euros/person/year
+AND there would be 13 fewer occasions to forget to take it**

  **[<i class="fas fa-file-pdf" style="margin-right: 0.3em;"></i>Download the 5 page study from VitaminDWiki ](/attachments/d3.mock.pdf)**